How does organics recycling work?

 Organics recycling is easy:

 - Collect food scraps and food-soiled paper products.
-Use an ice cream bucket or kitchen scrap bucket to collect scraps in your kitchen, or a paper milk, juice or ice cream carton.
+Use an ice cream bucket or kitchen scrap bucket to collect food scraps in your kitchen.
 Line your collection containers with a paper bag or compostable bag to help keep it clean.
 Compostable bags and kitchen scrap buckets are available at local retailers.

-- Empty your organic waste into the organics cart provided by your waste hauler.
+- Empty your bagged organics into the organics cart provided by your waste hauler.

 - Set out your organics cart on the curb on your trash collection day.